5 secret benefits of ageing

 Turning 50 has made me courageous.
 If I want to see my dreams fly, I need to chase them now.
 I no longer have time to nurture secret pipe dreams.
 If I want to write a novel, I’ve got to start putting words on paper.
 If I want to become an elephant trainer, a yoga teacher or an aromatherapist, I need to step into action now.

 I don’t want my dreams to die with me.
-So, at 54, I live in a small fishing village in rural Vietnam and I chase my dreams.
+At 53 I chose to live in a small fishing village in rural Vietnam to chase my dreams.
 Every day.
 And I know plenty of women (and men), of all ages, who do the same.
 We all share this: we don’t want life to slip by un-lived.
 We want wholehearted adventures and we are ready to live with less to have a more fulfilled life.

 Like any good story, life is made up of several acts.
 How many of us get it right in the first act?
 We marry the wrong person, we get stuck in a career that is no longer fulfilling, or we may simply outgrow our goals and partners.
 The good news is, getting older means there is a second act.
 And we get to write it.
 Suddenly everything is possible again.